Ashley Grimes (footballer, born 1986): Lincoln City (loan)

 Having made no appearances for Millwall since the 2010–11 season, Grimes joined Lincoln City on loan for a month.
 He made his debut for the club on 30 October 2010, coming on as a late substitute, in a 2–2 draw away at Wycombe Wanderers.
 Two weeks later on 13 November 2010, Grimes scored his first goal for Lincoln City, in a 2–1 win against Morecambe.
 Two weeks later on 27 November 2010, he scored his second goal for the club, in a 2–2 draw against Hereford United.
-By late-November, Grimes’ loan spell with the club was extended until January, before it was extended until the end of the season.
+By late-November, Grimes' loan spell with the club was extended until January, before it was extended until the end of the season.

 He scored his third goal for Lincoln City, in a 2–1 win against Bradford City on 1 January 2011.
 Grimes later scored five more goals later in January, including a hat-trick against Stockport County in a 4–3 away win.
 His goal scoring form continued throughout February, as he scored four times, including a brace against Morecambe on 12 February 2011.
 Grimes, once again, added four more goals throughout March, including another brace against Southend United on 12 March 2011.
 However, he was unable to help the club avoid relegation following a 3–0 loss against Aldershot Town in the last game of the season.
 For his performance, Grimes was awarded Lincoln City's Player of the Season.
 Throughout the 2010–11 season, he established himself in the starting eleven for the club, playing as a striker.
 At the end of the 2010–11 season, Grimes went on to make thirty appearances and scoring seventeen times in all competitions, making him Lincoln City's top scorer.

-As the 2010–11 season progressed, both the manager's and player, himself, wishes to sign a permanent deal.
-However, Grimes’ future with Lincoln City appears to be uncertain following Lincoln City relegation to the Non-League Football Conference and previously stated of ruling out playing in League Two ahead of the 2011–12 season.
+As the 2010–11 season progressed, both Grimes and the manager, Steve Tilson, wished to make the deal permanent.
+However, Grimes' future with Lincoln City appears to be uncertain following Lincoln City relegation to the Non-League Football Conference and previously stated of ruling out playing in League Two ahead of the 2011–12 season.